Skip to main content

 Compliance challenges we address

-FBR imposes surcharges and penalties for late filing.
-We maintain a deadline calendar for every client and file in advance of due dates.
+We maintain a deadline calendar for every client and file in advance of due dates to avoid FBR surcharges and penalties.

-Sales tax applicability, rates, and input tax eligibility vary significantly by goods and services category.
-Errors lead to underpayment or excess payment that is difficult to recover.
+Applicability, rates, and input tax eligibility vary by category.
+We classify correctly to avoid underpayment or unrecoverable excess payment.

 Scope of Pakistan taxation services